Arvindkrishna1997/SpiderWebTask4/README.md

 persons table is used to store all the user details. snippets table is used to store all the posts.

+Overview:
+  The Task was done with following the task description step by step.I experimented some of my own css styles,hope it looks good.

 Build Instructions: